Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction

 The balancing controller receives speed and heading as input values.
 The heading is globally initialized to zero degrees when the robot is started.
 This means, on sending \SI{20}{\degree} to the controller, the robot always sets its heading towards 20 degrees on top (clockwise turn) of the initial heading.
 This controller is a closed-loop controller.
 If the robot gets nudged or turned, it tries to keep the previously set heading constant.
 This is a closed-loop controller since the resulting servo speed depends on the readings of the robot's \gls{IMU}.

 It is also possible to directly set the speed of the left and right servo.
-This happens in an open-loop fashion\footnote{Note that when we speak of "open-loop", this is to be understood from the robot's perspective, as the robot firmware applies the data to the robot hardware in an open-loop fashion.
-From the perspective of the overall PI-maximizing behavior, of course, the data sent to the robot indeed still depends on earlier sensor values.}, always setting the speed without any further observations.
+This happens in an open-loop fashion, always setting the speed without any further observations.